Catoe History, Family Crest & Coats of Arms

 Early History of the Catoe family

-Another 305 words (22 lines of text) covering the years 1403, 1597, and 1633 are included under the topic Early Catoe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Catoe research.
+Another 67 words (5 lines of text) covering the years 1403, 1597, and 1633 are included under the topic Early Catoe History in all our PDF Extended History products and printed products wherever possible.

 Catoe Spelling Variations